 Peyton reviews his first NFL contract at St. Elmo and becomes a friend to ownership and staff and remains a regular at St. Elmo even up until he signed with the Denver Broncos.
 In 2007 Peyton became one the partners of St. Elmo’s sister restaurant Harry & Izzy’s.

-St. Elmo Steak House kicks off its yearlong centennial celebration with several special events to mark the anniversary of the city’s oldest downtown restaurant including a $.10 Draft Beef which lined customers further than the eye could see.
+St. Elmo Steak House kicks off its yearlong centennial celebration with several special events to mark the anniversary of the city’s oldest downtown restaurant including a $.10 Draft Beer which lined customers further than the eye could see.

 The first Harry & Izzy’s opens on the same block as its sister restaurant, St. Elmo Steak House.
 This upscale American grill was created in honor of Harry Roth and Isadore “Izzy” Rosen, St. Elmo owners from 1947 to 1986.